2013 Global Operations Support and Compliance Forum

 Director, Global Support Services

-SHOW FULL BIO » Joseph Levy is the Director of Global Support Services at Harvard University, where he leads a team that provides broad-based assistance and support to international projects and to faculty, staff and students traveling or working abroad.
-He also serves as Vice President for Operations at Harvard Global Research and Support Services, Inc., which provides overseas employment and administrative services to offices and research projects.
+SHOW FULL BIO » Joseph Levy is the Director of Global Support Services at Harvard University, where he oversees broad-based HR, financial, and operational assistance and consulting to international projects, as well as safety, security, and emergency management for faculty, staff, and students traveling and working abroad.
+He is also Vice President for Operations at Harvard Global Research and Support Services, Inc., which provides overseas employment and administrative services to offices and research projects.
 In more than a decade at Harvard, he has worn many hats, including performing arts administrator, HR professional, and international safety director.

 Manager, International Tax Services